Home / Career Guides / Paleontologist

 Step 3: Gain field experience

-Paleontology involves a lot of fieldwork, so gaining experience early on is crucial.
-Look for internships or volunteer opportunities with natural history museums, geology departments, or paleontological societies.
-These exposures to work directly with fossils and other geological formations further your understanding of the profession.
+Paleontology is a lot about fieldwork, so getting practical experience is crucial.
+Look for internships or volunteer opportunities at natural history museums, geology departments, or with paleontological societies.
+This will give you a real taste of what it’s like to work with fossils.

 Step 4: Pursue a master’s degree (optional)